What is ETL?

 6. Amazon RedShift: It is a data warehouse tool.
-It is cost effective, easy and simple to use.
+It is cost-effective, easy and simple to use.
 There is no installation cost and enhances the reliability of the data warehouse cluster.
-Its data centers are fully equipped with climate control.
+Its data centres are fully equipped with climate control.

 Working with ETL